mikkokotola/webcodingforbeginners/README.md

 }
 ```

-And then modify the line, where we attach a callback function to the event listener (remember, this just tells the event listener which function to call when someone click the button).
+And then modify the line where we attach a callback function to the event listener (remember, this just tells the event listener which function to call when someone click the button).
 Change the `logCountryCode` on that line to `fetchData`.

 Try it out by entering *FIN* and pressing the button.

-You should something new in you console.
+You should see something new in your console.
 The first line is understandable.
 It says 'Fetching data from ' and then shows the same URL we've already seen.
 But the second line looks a bit more weird.

 ![Array in console](./pics/console_array.png)